nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeIdentification.md

 ## Introduction

+The first series of NLP Tasks targeted by the NLP Sandbox are the annotation and de-identification of Protected Health Information (PHI) in clinical notes.
+This first series of tasks have been identified through our collaboration with the first NLP Sandbox Driver, the [National Center for Date to Health (CD2H)].

+This page lists the NLP Tasks that are open for benchmarking.
+Each Task provides the information required to develop and benchmark an NLP Tool that meet the specification of the task.

+## NLP Sandbox PHI Deidentifier

+An illustration of the modular design of the NLP Sandbox Tools is given by the [NLP Sandbox PHI Deidentifier].
+This web application relies on four NPL Tools (and counting):

+- Date Annotator
+- Person Name Annotator
+- Physical Address Annotator
+- PHI Deidentifier

+The PHI Deidentifier aggregates the predictions returned by the annotators and resolves potential annotation conflicts (e.g. two annotators annotaking the same word).
+When opening the NLP Sandbox PHI Deidentifier, the list of NLP Tools used is displayed.
+Because all Date Annotators, for example, implement the same specification, it is possible to deploy the PHI Deidentifier so that it relies on another Date Annotator.
+We update the PHI Deidentifier weekly so that it uses the best-performing annotators to date.
+Hence, the PHI Deidentifier becomes more performant as the community submit new Tools that address the tasks listed on this page.

 ## Date Annotation

 A Date Annotator takes as input a clinical note and outputs a list of predicted